mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 standard Vilani or Solomani humans.
 The Ancients brought them to Halka from Terra and much like the many other human Minor Races, they have evolved to survive on their adoptive homeworld.
-As described above, Halkans’ skin is virtually devoid of pigment, making them look almost albino.
+As described above, Halkans' skin is virtually devoid of pigment, making them look almost albino.
 They are taller than the average human but slenderer and with a tendency to hunch when standing.